Itamarshahar/cloud_posture_system/README.md

 * S3 Bucket Object Lock Disabled
 ## General structure:
 The module is structured into several key components:
+1. setup_misconfigurations(): Initializes and configures the misconfiguration checks to be performed.
+2. evaluate_misconfigurations(): Executes the misconfiguration and prints the results.

+The representation of each resource is calculated once per execution to optimize performance.

-# practical examples illustrating the system's results
+# Practical examples illustrating the system's results

 For example: